vitaminwater/rotonde/README.md

 # Abstractions

-Rotonde can be used as-is, but having an abstraction above the websocket, maked much more efficient.
+Rotonde can be used as-is but having an abstraction above the websocket, makes it much more efficient.

 This is a list (in progress) of the available abstractions: